Category: Planning & Logistics

 What’s Really The Difference Between Bikepacking & Cycle Touring?

 Over the last few years we have seen the rise of a new sub-discipline of bicycle travel.
-It’s called ‘bikepacking’, and it’s become such a hit that almost every mainstream bike manufacturer now produces at least one ‘adventure bike’ or ‘bikepacking rig’, or includes the word in their marketing spiel for bikes that might fit […] Continue reading →
+It’s called ‘bikepacking’, and it’s become such a hit that almost every mainstream bike manufacturer now produces at least one ‘adventure bike’ or ‘bikepacking rig’, or includes the word in their marketing spiel for bikes that might fit the bill.
+Specialised bikepacking luggage, too, has proliferated, from a few cottage industries turning out bespoke, hand-stitched frame bags to pannier giant Ortlieb launching a line.
+Someone I know who helps run a bikepacking website told me they get over one million hits per month.
+(For comparison,… Continue reading →

 -